 Many leading universities provide undergraduate and/or postgraduate courses in Film Studies.
 Pupils studying Film go on to a wide range of universities, including many leading Russell Group Universities.
-Some courses, such as the University of Warwick, are theoretical, whereas other universities offer more practical courses.
+Some courses are theoretical, whereas others are more practical courses.
 Pupils studying Film at A Level may go on to choose a wide range of courses and careers including, but not limited to, Media Studies, PR, Advertising, Journalism, Education, Art, Drama and English.
 Film Studies can be taken with any combination of subjects.
 It works well alongside A Levels in English, Art, Business, Economics, Politics, and Religious Studies.
 Pupils also take it with subjects like A Level History, Drama, Geography and Sciences to demonstrate a breadth of study and an understanding of contemporary issues.